MrCoolPotato/Battleboat/README.md

-# Battleship style Game
+# Battleboat

-Welcome to the Battleship Game!
+Welcome to the Battleboat!
 This is a single-player version of the classic board game where you can play against an AI.
 The game is developed using Python and Pygame.

 ## Features